 Technology is great but the associate really the heart of your service model.
 How much time and money are invested in these associates?

 Can you describe your call center’s culture in one sentence?
 Probably not.

 At Expivia our culture is having a “Sunshine Attitude with an Entrepreneurial Mindset”.
 That boils down to attitude and effort.
 We don’t hire on experience.
 We don’t promote the top sales or service people unless they have a great attitude and give 100% effort every day.
 That works for us.
 Find out what works for you and make that the center of how you pay reps, incent them, promote them.
 It’s not just a saying but a working plan that keeps everyone on track.

 You probably have a QA team who task it is to “catch” those associates doing something wrong…correct?

 Those days are done.
-Speech analytics needs to be placed into every center that really cares about QA.
+Speech analytics needs to be placed in every center that really cares about QA.
 We no longer should be catching people trying to work the system.
-Now that’s the analytic programs job.
-Not only can speech analytics make sure that specific disclosures are being read, it can tell you about agent and customer sentiment.
-Did someone raise their voice on a call, did someone swear, did someone laugh!
+Now that’s the analytic program’s job.
+Not only can speech analytics make sure that specific disclosures are being read, but it can also tell you about agent and customer sentiment.
+Did someone raise their voice on a call, did someone swears, did someone laugh!
 We can tell all that now and flag the appropriate calls.